mozeryansky/penguin-integration/readme.txt

 Penguin Integration allows you to easily add Penguin buttons to your site so you can start accepting Apple Pay today.

-Easily add the Penguin button using our 'pengiun' shortcode.
+Easily add the Penguin button using our 'penguin' shortcode.
 This plugin will generate the shortcode needed for each product, so you just need to copy paste.

 Example shortcode: